LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/conditionals.rst

 .. admonition:: Warning

-   If the the code block associated with a conditional consists of only one line, then the enclosing curly brackets can be omitted.
+   If the code block associated with a conditional consists of only one line, then the enclosing curly brackets can be omitted.

    However, this is NOT a best-practice, as it makes the logic harder to